mh-malekpour/Deploying-ML-Model-on-AWS/README.md

-# Deploying ML-Based Web Applications on AWS
+# Serving ML-Based Web Applications on AWS

 ## 1. Introduction

 In the dynamic realm of cloud technologies, orchestrating web applications within containerized environments is a common practice for software systems, including ML-based deployments.
-This lab assignment offers hands-on exploration of deploying ML-based web applications using an orchestrator/worker architecture on the AWS cloud platform.
+This project offers hands-on exploration of deploying ML-based web applications using an orchestrator/worker architecture on the AWS cloud platform.

 ## 2. Background